daxsis/ticketsfinder/README.md

     GET /api/trips
     ```

-* Generate a new trip and returnes $tripUid
+* Generates a new trip and returnes $tripUid

     ```bash
     POST /api/trips